 The IRI-POI in the SCEF shall generate an xIRI containing a SCEFASSessionWithQoSProvision record when the IRI-POI present in the SCEF detects that an SCS/AS has requested the SCEF to provide, update or revoke a specific QoS for an AS session.

-Accordingly, the IRI-POI in the SCEF generates the xIRI when any of the following events is detected (see TS 29.122 [63] clauses 5.14):
+Accordingly, the IRI-POI in the SCEF generates the xIRI when any of the following events is detected (see TS 29.122 [63] clause 5.14):

 - SCEF returns an On-demand QoS Response in response to On-demand QoS Request received from an SCS/AS to create (POST)/update (PUT or PATCH)/revoke (DELETE) a specific QoS for an AS session related to a target UE.